My Memories in “The D”

 Watching Robin Trower’s show from the stage, right after we finished our set.

-Watching our set from the Royal Oak Music Theatre on Comcast On Demand Concert.tv, listed right in between The Scorpions and Stevie Ray Vaughan.
+Watching our set from the Royal Oak Music Theater on Comcast On Demand Concert.tv, listed right in between The Scorpions and Stevie Ray Vaughan.

 Getting my WRIF D.R.E.A.D Card.